google/agi/DEVDOC.md

 APIC is a gapil compiler, its wrapper command is defined in `cmd/apic/`, but the actual compiler logic is defined in `gapil/`.
-In a nutshell, APIC parses the `.api` files to gather information about the graphics API, and then instanciate the templates in the `.tmpl` files to generate code.
+In a nutshell, APIC parses the `.api` files to gather information about the graphics API, and then instanciates the templates in the `.tmpl` files to generate code.

 ### Where does the generated code ends up?